vireshpatel43/postal-code-distance/README.md

 # postal-code-distance
 Uses a CSV file of postal codes to calculate distance between them.
-Can also find nearby locations within a radius.
+Can also find nearby postal codes within a radius.